 Recognizing that course completion is fundamental to program completion, Bossier Parish Community College monitors course completion rates to acquire data to determine courses that students may find challenging in their academic studies and then determine what can be done to address those challenges.
 The focus on individual courses provides data to address specific areas to study for improvement.
 Data is gathered each semester, and not only is it segregated according to course, but also the data is segregated according to mode of delivery.
 To serve its students, Bossier Parish Community College offers online, hybrid, and traditional face-to-face courses, and each mode of delivery is considered since mode of delivery may also affect course completion.
 This data is gathered each semester (see Retention and Success report below), and it is disseminated to respective academic deans for evaluation of student success of each course within the division.
 Deans may then share the information with faculty to ascertain what modifications may need to be made to increase student success within those classes.

 Licensure examinations provide specific measurements of student success and achievement for programs offered at Bossier Parish Community College.
-Some programs at Bossier Parish Community College prepare students for licensure and practice in the field, including the Associate of Science in Teaching, Paramedic, Nursing, Occupational Therapy Assistant, Pharmacy Technician, Phlebotomy, Physical Therapist Assistant, Respiratory Therapist, Surgical Technology, Medical Assistant, and Medical Office Special programs.
-Licensure examination rates are reported as required by the Louisiana GRAD Act (see GRAD Act below).
+Some programs at Bossier Parish Community College prepare students for licensure and practice in the field, including the Associate of Science in Teaching, Paramedic, Nursing, Occupational Therapy Assistant, Pharmacy Technician, Phlebotomy, Physical Therapist Assistant, Respiratory Therapist, Surgical Technology, Medical Assistant, and Medical Office Specialist programs.
 To ensure high quality of education being offered in preparation of students to pass licensure examinations, passage rates are monitored by program directors and academic deans.

 Bossier Parish Community College maintains strong partnerships with business and industry in the community and is committed to producing workforce-ready, successful graduates.
 Therefore, in addition to anecdotal feedback received from business and industry representatives who serve on the College’s program advisory boards, the College attempts to collect data to learn how many graduates have entered the workforce as employees.
-This data is segregated according to the type of credential received and is reported as required by the Louisiana GRAD Act (see GRAD Act below).
-However, there are limitations to the data because, thus far, we have only been able to track students who have been employed by organizations within the state of Louisiana.
-Of note, also, is that many students at Bossier Parish Community College transfer to four-year institutions before entering the workforce, and the data gathered does not include those students.
+However, there are limitations to the data because thus far, we have only been able to track students who have been employed by organizations within the state of Louisiana.
+Of note, also, is that many students at Bossier Parish Community College transfer to four-year institutions before entering the workforce, and the data gathered does not include those students